tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - *Question* (akrishnamurthy-stat6250): What is the difference between FIND and INDEX functions in SAS ?
 - Question (lceballos-stat6250): What's the difference between INDEX and FIND?
 - *Question* (sbagdi-stat6250): What is INTNX function?
+- *Question*(kamirneni-stat6250): What is the criteria of using the pre-defined functions in nested functions?